dagron78/Metis_AI_RAG/llm_enhanced_rag_implementation_plan_updated.md

 The integration is designed to be seamless, with the Retrieval Judge being enabled or disabled via configuration.
 This allows for flexibility in deployment, where the enhanced retrieval can be used for complex queries while falling back to standard retrieval for simpler queries or when performance is a concern.

-## Phase 3: Advanced Semantic Chunking (FUTURE PHASE)
+## Phase 3: Advanced Semantic Chunking (COMPLETED)

-Building on the success of the Chunking Judge, we will implement more advanced semantic chunking strategies:
+Building on the success of the Chunking Judge, we have implemented advanced semantic chunking strategies:

-### 3.1 Implement Semantic Chunking
+### 3.1 Implement Semantic Chunking (COMPLETED)

-Create a SemanticChunker class that uses the LLM to split text based on semantic boundaries rather than just character or token counts.
+Created a SemanticChunker class in `app/rag/chunkers/semantic_chunker.py` that uses the LLM to identify natural semantic boundaries in text.
+The implementation includes:

+- Intelligent boundary detection based on topic transitions and subject matter shifts
+- Handling of long documents by processing in sections
+- Caching for performance optimization
+- Fallback mechanisms for error handling
+- Both synchronous and asynchronous interfaces

-### 3.2 Integrate Semantic Chunking with DocumentProcessor
+### 3.2 Integrate Semantic Chunking with DocumentProcessor (COMPLETED)

-Update the DocumentProcessor to support semantic chunking as a new chunking strategy.
+Updated the DocumentProcessor to support semantic chunking as a new chunking strategy.
+The integration includes:

+- Adding semantic chunking as a strategy option in the DocumentProcessor
+- Updating the Chunking Judge to recommend semantic chunking when appropriate
+- Creating comprehensive unit and integration tests

 ## Phase 4: LangGraph Integration for Agentic RAG (FUTURE PHASE)